devdemystified/intro-art-of-programming/lessons/05-game-play/README.md

 # Lesson Five
-1. Game Play
-1. Check game state
+1. Check game state overview
-1. Take turns

-## Game Play
+1. Set up tests
+1. Check game across
+1. Use a loop to solve the general case

+## Check game state overview
-All the previous lesson kick into high gear here as we add game features.
-This lesson is longer than the others, but should go faster - we've already established all our basics and now we're doing the cool, useful stuff.
+All the previous lessons kick into high gear here as we add game features.
+This lesson and the next are longer than the others, but should go faster - we've already established all our basics and now we're doing the cool, useful stuff.

-First we'll create a feature that will tell us the state of the game:
+We'll create a feature that will tell us the state of the game:
 - not started
 - in progress
 - player 1 won